stagenow/docs/edge/source/troubleshooting.md

 1. Open a command prompt as an Administrator.

-2. Enter: netsh wlan show drivers    and locate the result message outlined in green below.
+2. Enter "netsh wlan show drivers" and locate the result message outlined in green below.

    ![img](images/TroubleWifi_ShowDrivers.jpg)